 The transmitter has an internal battery (400mAH) good for 15 hours on battery power but will switch off automatically if idle for 30 minutes – so it turns off 30 minutes after the hi-fi is turned off.
 It switches on automatically with the power and searches for pairing, and automatically pairs to any receiver it finds.
 So in practice, it is fully automatic if turned on after the receiver is ready for pairing – no button presses or beeps and that’s great.
 The receiver is a little less automatic because after power on, it’s necessary to press the play button to enter pairing, and it then bleeps 3 times, before bleeping one more time when paired.
 However, that’s it and they always find each other so it’s no trouble really.

-The sound quality is surprisingly good, and pretty much what you would expect from a WM8805 and ES9023 combination with reasonable clocks, playing compressed music.
+The sound quality is surprisingly good, and pretty much what you would expect from a WM8805 and ES9023 combination with reasonable clocks.
 Having played with ES9023 quite a lot, I know the sound signature and felt the only worthwhile upgrade would be the output filter caps, C23 and C24.
 They look like ceramics so they were replaced with Panasonic pps film and sure enough, the treble took on a sweeter, more detailed presentation, but ultimately, in hi-fi terms, this is still much below what I’ve achieved with other DACs.
-Despite this, it would be perfectly acceptable for rear surrounds, except for the small delay, and it’s really the delay that means I will keep using cables.
+Despite this, it would be perfectly acceptable for rear surrounds and non-critical listening, but the small delay means I will keep using cables.